-St Joseph's traditionally has a tremendous turn out to community events such as the annual ANZAC Day Dawn Service and march as well as various special annual events and feast day celebrations.
+St Joseph's traditionally has a tremendous turn out to community events such as the annual ANZAC Day Dawn Service and March as well as various special annual events and feast day celebrations.

-Instrumental music classes are offered as part of an optional program with the second to last Monday Morning Whole School Assembly each Semester reserved for a Cultural Assembly in which our various musicians, singers and public speakers are given the opportunity to perform for the school community.
+Instrumental music classes are offered as part of an optional program with the second to last Monday Morning Whole School Assembly each Semester reserved for a Performance Arts Assembly in which our various musicians, singers and public speakers are given the opportunity to perform for the school community.

-To provide greater and more varied opportunities in the cultural aspects of the curriculum, St Joseph's has employed an Arts teacher, providing specialist lessons across all year levels as well as looking to engage Emmaus College in a music program offered to all Year 4 students in 2022.
+To provide greater and more varied opportunities in the cultural aspects of the curriculum, St Joseph's has employed an Arts teacher, providing specialist lessons across all year levels.
+In 2023 the school community with the help of the P&F partnered with Emmaus College to deliver a music instrumental program where all Year 4 students received free tuition in a variety of musical instruments.

 St Joseph's also takes part in initiatives that support our students in accessing the curriculum.
-Some of these include our annual Science Expo, The Big Book Swap, Joeys in Jamas, Self-Defence lessons, Interschool Maths Challenge, Under 8s Week, Book Week Activities, Laudato Si' Expo, NAIDOC Day, Arts Council visits as well as participation in the Premier's Reading Challenge.
+Some of these include our annual Science Expo, The Big Book Swap, Joeys in Jamas, Interschool Maths Challenge, Under 8s Week, Book Week Activities, Laudato Si' Expo, NAIDOC Day, Arts Council visits as well as participation in the Premier's Reading Challenge.

-For the first time in 2021, the school participated in the Inter-school Mathematics Challenge.
+Over the past few years, the school has participated in the Inter-school Mathematics Challenge.
 Multiple teams comprised of Year 5 and 6 students entered the competition and enjoyed both representing the school and being able to exhibit their mathematical abilities.
 We will be continuing to participate in this competition in the future.